nathanielshak/advancedprogramming/Lesson2/README.md

 Okay, for the part that many of you have been waiting for.
 Let's get into some coding.
 Remember what we did last lesson when we created a Python file?
 We're going to do that again now and write our code there.

-Go ahead and open up the terminal again and navigate to a folder where you want to write some code using `cd`.
+Just to remind you if you forgot how: go ahead and open up the terminal again and navigate to a folder where you want to write some code using `cd`.
 Once you're in a folder where you'd like to write some code, type `subl lesson2ex1.py` in the terminal.
 This will open up Sublime Text and create a file called "lesson2ex1.py" for you to write your code in.

 > Remember, the way to use cd is to type: `cd foldername` where foldername is the folder you'd like to change into.
 You can use `cd ..` to go out of the folder you're currently in.